sftcd/surveys/README.md

 		$ install-deps.sh
 		... lots of output ...

-1. Update the MaxMind database if it's been a while since you rand the install.
+1. Update the MaxMind database if it's been a while since you ran the install.
    The latest databases for that are kept in the ```$REPO/mmdb/``` directory.

 		$ mm_update.sh